CSEA-IITB/WriteUps/Google CTF/Android/README.md

 ![](cast.png)

-Ohhh boy!
-Ahh, this was inside the try-catch!
+Damn!
+This was inside the try-catch, causing us issues!
 But can I rectify this now?
 Note that as observable from the error itself, `v9` must be of `java.lang.Integer` type, and a few lines down, I am trying to obtain its corresponding ASCII character probably.
 Searching for integer to character conversion, in 'smali', we come across the right opcode -

 ```
 int-to-char vx, vy ->